Signal Hill (Cape Town): Signals

 Signal flags were used to communicate weather warnings as well as anchoring instructions to visiting ships in order to ensure that they prepared adequately for stormy weather while in the bay.
 Similarly, ships could use flags to signal for assistance if, for example, an anchor line parted during a storm.

 It is known for the Noon Gun that is operated there by the South African Navy and South African Astronomical Observatory.
 In 1836, a time ball was set up at the Cape Town observatory, however it was not visible to ships in the harbour, so a second time ball was erected on Signal Hill in order to relay the precise moment of 1pm Cape Mean Time.
 In this way ships in the bay were able to check their marine chronometers.
 The daily practice of dropping of the ball continued until 1934, when it was made redundant by radio signals.

 The guns on Signal Hill were used to notify the public when a ship was in trouble and there was a possibility of casualties on the coast near Cape Town.
 Three guns would be fired from Chavonnes Battery, followed by a single gun in answer from Imhoff Battery.

 Structures

 There is a road to the summit and that vantage point provides views over the Cape Town city centre and Atlantic Seaboard and surroundings, including at dawn or sunset.
 Along Signal Hill Road is the Appleton Scout Campsite operated by Scouts South Africa.

 There are several tombs, or kramats, on the hill for Muslim missionaries and religious leaders.
 The most conspicuous one, a white square building with a green dome, is for the sheikh Mohamed Hassen Ghaibie (Shah al-Qadri), a follower of Sheikh Yusuf.
 Other tombs consist of raised rectangles, decorated with satin.
 They are still visited by some local Muslim people.

-There is a parking lot on top of the signal Hill.
+There is a parking lot on top of Signal Hill.
 There are simple things to eat and mats provided for watching the sunset.